sashika-hsg/playwright-enterprise-framework/README.md

 Suite strategy aligned to real delivery teams (Smoke vs Regression) CI/CD readiness with GitHub Actions (PR validation, artifact retention, failure diagnostics) A framework structured to scale across enterprise applications and multiple teams

+## Known Issues / Limitations

+- UI login submission is temporarily disabled in automation due to account lockout behaviour on the demo site after repeated attempts.
+- Smoke tests validate login page accessibility only.
+- Full authentication flows will be re-enabled once a stable test account or auth bypass is available.

+This is an intentional decision to keep CI reliable.